somespecialone/aiosteampy/README.md

                                       api_key="API_KEY")
 ```

-Instead of passing `str` path or `pathlib.Path` to `steamguard.txxt` file or even json serialized string you can just
+Instead of passing `str` path or `pathlib.Path` to `steamguard.txt` file or even json serialized string you can just use
-use dict object:
+dict object:

 ```py
 steamguard = {